It is easy to hear claims that grapeseed oil is a “heart healthy” cooking oil.

 Furthermore, independent lab tests show grapeseed oil creates more oxidation products and more trans fats than other common oils.

 For these reasons, it is a good idea to leave the grapeseed oil on store shelves and seek out healthier alternatives.

 The most evidence-based cooking oil at present is extra virgin olive oil (EVOO).

 EVOO is very heat stable, full of beneficial compounds, and has a wide range of positive research behind it.

-Other options that are stable at high heat include animal fats, nut oils (except walnut) and coconut oil.
+Other options that are stable at high heat include oils like avocado, animal fats, nut oils (except walnut) and coconut oil.